 2. Hofburg Palace

-A must do in Vienna is to visit at least one of the palaces lived in by the Habsburg family.
+A must do in Vienna (even if you just have one day in Vienna) is to visit at least one of the palaces lived in by the Habsburg family.
 The Hofburg Palace was their main residence and here you can visit private apartments and state rooms set out as they would have been for the family.
 Visit one of the most important treasure chambers in the world which hold a number of imperial crowns and royal jewellery.

 We didn’t have time to visit the inside of Hofburg Palace but did visit the Schonbrunn Palace which was well worth it.
 We did walk around it though and through the gardens.
 I highly recommend that when you’re looking for things to do in Vienna with family you take them to at least one of these magnificent palaces.